Unhealthy Relationship Patterns

 “If you always demand that things be your way, you are restricting your partner’s freedom in an unreasonable way.
 Compromising is the key to relationship success.”

-Exploring personal adaptations (the learned responses) that contribute to relationship dissatisfaction is unpleasant.
+Exploring personal patterned adaptations (the learned responses) that contribute to relationship dissatisfaction is unpleasant.
 We prefer to be the innocent victim suffering from an evil partner.
 Our tragic story centers on the soothing belief that our partner transformed into a monster while we courageously remained loyal and loving.
-We excuse our indiscretions as reasonable responses to THEIR lapses.
-The injustice of subjectivity reigns; our biases—self promoting—excuse personal indiscretions while magnifying a partner’s transgressions into heinous sins.
+We excuse our patterned indiscretions as reasonable responses to THEIR lapses.
+The injustice of subjectivity reigns; our biases—self promoting—excusing personal unhealthy patterns of behaviors while magnifying a partner’s transgressions into heinous sins.

-Blaming a partner’s behaviors as internal badness and excusing or ignoring our behaviors dooms the relationship to the unjust dungeon of subjectivity.
+Blaming a partner’s behaviors as internal badness and excusing or ignoring our unhealthy behavioral patterns dooms the relationship to the unjust dungeon of subjectivity.
 Our partner will never be good enough and we will never change.

 We must continually tinker with balance between efforts to improve and the serenity of present enjoyment—but we push to the edge and then pull back.
 The momentary relationship displeasures don’t give license to nit-pick, forcing partners to change.
 More important than coerced partner adjustments is capitalizing on enjoyments a partnership brings.